 Many married 401(k) plan participants do name their spouses as the primary beneficiary on their account.
-If your spouse is deceased or you’re single, however, it’s important to make sure you have named other beneficiaries, either as alternates on the original document you filed with the plan administrator or as the primary ones on an amended form.
-This is vital, because the plan administrator will not automatically pass the assets to your children or other close family members if they are not specifically designated.
-Instead, the assets would go directly into your estate, and may be subject to rules that require the balance be taken as a lump sum or fully withdrawn within 5 years, cutting short the potential stretch benefits.
+If your spouse is deceased or you’re single, however, it’s important to make sure you have named other beneficiaries.
+This is vital, because if the plan does not include beneficiaries, the administrator will not automatically pass the assets to your children or other close family members if they are not specifically designated.
+Instead, the assets would go directly into your estate.
+Then your assets may be subject to rules that require the balance be taken as a lump sum or fully withdrawn within 5 years, cutting short the potential stretch benefits.
 Even if your spouse is your primary beneficiary, it’s a good idea to make sure you’ve named contingent beneficiaries.
 Your spouse might pass away before you, and you might not remember or have time to deal with changing your plan beneficiaries at that point.

 3. What to do now: Consider a trust